 The City of San Diego has a fee schedule identical to the County's; varying rates between the County and City could be confusing to residents and prohibitively difficult for DAS to administer.
-Municipal Code Section 44.0300, "San Diego County Animal Control Ordinance - Adoption by Reference," cites County Code Section 62.603, the relevant section on fees This reference ensures that the City of San Diego will automatically maintain a fee schedule consistent with the County and other client cities.
+Municipal Code Section 44.0300, "San Diego County Animal Control Ordinance - Adoption by Reference," specifically references the County Code.
+This ensures that the City of San Diego will automatically maintain a fee schedule consistent with the County and other client cities.

-As the fee schedule has not been revised in three years, it is recommended that the City request the County review the current rates, and propose and consider an increase to the fee amounts.
+As the fee schedule has not been revised in seven years, it is recommended that the City request the County review the current rates, and propose and consider an increase to the fee amounts.